 WEIGHTS, VOLUMES, TEMPERATURES

 Some parts of the world have not adopted the European decimal system.
 Instead, they (still) use old British "imperial" measurements and derivatives (i.e., US).
 Most of the recipes on this website are not given in both.
 Below are some conversions between standard weights, volumes, and temperatures.
 US recipes typically use volume measurements where Europeans would use both weights and volumes.
 This is usually only an issue for some special pastry recipes, where, e.g., eggs whites must be absolutely be weighed to the gram.
-Note: on this website, non-European weights and volumes are given in US units, not "British Imperial" - there is are some differences.
+Note: on this website, non-European weights and volumes are given in US units, not "British Imperial" - the difference is about 10%!
+Also: volume measures such as "teaspoon" and "tablespoon" are well-defined, and not spoons you have in your kitchen drawer.
+Use measuring spoons - and always "flat".
+Decent recipes do not call for a "heaping spoon" or "rounded spoon" or similar bogus measures.